-- identifying habitat associations of flagship bird species on a mixture of public and private lands
+- identify habitat associations of flagship bird species on a mixture of public and private lands

-- social science research with landowners and citizen scientists to understand what motivates conservation behaviors on private lands
+- utilize social science research with landowners and community scientists to understand what motivates conservation behaviors on private lands

 Interested in learning more about land management for grassland birds?
 Download our free Managing Land in the Piedmont for the Benefit of Birds & Other Wildlife booklet here: